 I love everyday rituals.
 One of my favourites is getting ready for bed.

-I’ve given up being resentful and trying to figure out how come my husband has managed to be in bed on his second chapter of a good book while I’m still brushing my teeth.
+I’ve given up being resentful and trying to figure out how come my husband has managed to be in bed enjoying the second chapter of a good book while I’m still brushing my teeth.
 It just takes me longer.
 Fact.

 I see it as my special time.
 I like washing my face and massaging some oil in.
 I like putting on my special handcream.❤️